segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

 To get started with the Navattic source:
 1. Navigate to **Connections > Sources** and click **Add Source** in the Segment App.
 2. Search for *Navattic* in the Sources Catalog, and select the Navattic tile, and click **Add Source**.
-3. On the next screen, give the Source a nickname configure any other settings.
+3. Give the Source a nickname configure any other settings.

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).